maliMirkec/personal-website/site/articles/css-tabs-part-ii-accessibility.md

   - accessibility
 date: 2016-11-01 08:39:30
 thumbnail: CSS_tabs_part_II_Accessibility_io11di
-descriptionAlt: Recently I've been writing about CSS tabs.
-Topic was surprisingly popular, gaining several thousand users to my page.
-What was even more surprising were comments about accessibility.
-I decided to investigate a little bit more and add accessibility to my solution.
 description: I wrote about CSS tabs, which was popular and gained many visitors.
 Surprised by accessibility comments, I investigated and added accessibility to my solution.
 type: articles-item
 sections2: